 - An arch support type inlay is valuable if tolerated.

 - Footwear with good ankle support is essential.

 By recognising shin splints early you can reduce the problem before it becomes chronic.
-Shin splints affects the foot and ankle above the along the shin bone.
-Confusion with posterior tibial tendon problems need to be isolated.
-Understand that walking both problems of shin splints and PTTD so that changing your pattern of activity can help.
+Shin splints affect the foot and ankle above the along the shin bone.
+Confusion with posterior tibial tendon problems needs to be isolated.
+Understand that walking both problem of shin splints and PTTD so changing your pattern of activity can help.
 Local self help without medication is better.
 Remember medication does not cure the problem.

-You can read more articles in ankles and ankle pain here on ConsultingFootPain.
+You can read more articles on ankles and ankle pain here on ConsultingFootPain.
 Why not sign-up to receive newsfeed updates

 Thanks for reading this article “Shin splints and tendon dysfunction” by David R Tollafield

 Why not read Foot Health Myths Facts & Fables available from Amazon books